mpdroog/smtpw/README.md

 > WARN: I like my parsers strict.
 Every HtmlEmbed key is scanned with
 > Html.contains(cid:key) and if not found it will throw an error.

+> WARN: Invalid supplied email-address will fail with errors like
+> `mail: no angle-addr`, please use a descent email RFC validator, i.e. for PHP https://gist.github.com/sepehr/3340008

 Errors
 =============
 `panic: dial tcp 127.0.0.1:11300: connection refused`